mm-pro/Bookmark-DApp/README.md

 # Bookmark DApp
-Superconnector of like-people based on their web3 identities
+Superconnector of like-minded people based on their web3 identities

 ## Project Links